-The Agricultural Development Board has fifteen members, described in KRS 248.707(2).
-They are the Governor, Commissioner of Agriculture, Secretary of the Cabinet for Economic Development, and Director of the University of Kentucky Cooperative Extension Service, along with eleven members appointed by the Governor to staggered terms.
+The Agricultural Development Board has sixteen members, described in KRS 248.707(2).
+They are the Governor, Commissioner of Agriculture, Secretary of the Cabinet for Economic Development, Director of the University of Kentucky Cooperative Extension Service and President of Kentucky State University, along with eleven members appointed by the Governor to staggered terms.
 Those appointees include representatives of the Kentucky Farm Bureau, the Kentucky Chamber of Commerce, an attorney, an agricultural lender, and seven active farmers.

 Half of Kentucky's tobacco settlement receipts are allocated to the Agricultural Development Fund.
 That amount is further divided between a counties account, which receives 35 percent of the funds, and a state account that receives the remaining 65 percent.
-From the state account, the General Assembly has appropriated debt service for bonds to support farmland preservation and safe drinking water, water and sewer infrastructure projects, and funding for land conservation programs.
+From the state account, the General Assembly has appropriated debt service for bonds to support farmland preservation and safe drinking water, water and sewer infrastructure projects, the Kentucky Agricultural Heritage Center, improvements to 4-H camps and FFA Leadership Center, funding for a viticulture and oenology program at the University of Kentucky, and funding for land conservation programs.

 Thirty-five percent of funds received into the Agriculture Development Fund are allocated for projects on the county level.
 The specific funding level of a county is dependent upon its tobacco-production dependency in relation to other counties within the state as described in KRS 248.703(3).
 One hundred and eighteen of Kentucky's 120 counties receive a portion of the 35 percent county allocation.
 Each county has a council of local agriculture leaders who consider applications for grants from the county's share of funds and prioritizes them for the Agricultural Development Board, which has the final grant authority for each county's funds.
 The Board has developed several model programs in which counties may participate.
-Models have been developed for diversification of products, cattle genetics improvement, handling and storage facilities, fencing, forage improvement, and water resources.
+Models have been developed for diversification of products, cattle genetics improvement, handling and storage facilities, fencing, forage improvement, water resources, technology and timber production and marketing.
 Funds are provided as matching grants.